Railway town: North America

 In the 1870s, successive boomtowns sprung up in Kansas, each prospering for a year or two as a railhead, and withering when the rail line extended further west and created a new endpoint for the Chisholm Trail.

-Becoming rail hubs made Chicago and Los Angeles grow from small towns to large cities.
+Becoming rail hubs made Chicago and Los Angeles grow from small towns to very large cities.

 In western Canada, railway towns became associated with brothels and prostitution, and concerned railway companies started a series of YMCAs in the late nineteenth century in response.

 Role in land speculation

 In some cases, a railroad town would be started by the railroad, often using a separate town or land company, even when another town already existed nearby.
 The population of the existing town would shift to the railroad town.
 This would create a boon for the town company and its railroad founder, which would sell off lots near the station at a substantial profit, often before the railroad ever arrived at the new townsite.

 Such is the case with Durango, Colorado.
 In the spring of 1880, William Bell of the Denver & Rio Grande Railroad scoured the La Plata County area in the vicinity of Animas City, located on the Animas River.
 When negotiations to acquire land through the local homesteaders fell through, Bell acquired property downstream to the south under more favorable conditions in the name of the Durango Land and Coal Company.
 By the end of the year, a Durango newspaper reported all of "Animas City is coming to Durango as fast as accommodations can be secured".
 The population, at the time estimated between 3,000 and 5,000 people, crammed into the little "box town", where the only permanent structures were saloons, dance halls, restaurants and stores.

 When the railroad arrived in August 1881, the train stopped in a jubilant Durango, not Animas City.
 The railroad pushed on up the Animas River, reaching Silverton in July 1882, passing through Animas City without a stop.
 Animas City subsisted as a de facto suburb of the Durango area before annexation by Durango in 1948.
 The Durango and Silverton Narrow Gauge Railroad, a heritage railroad and successor to the Rio Grande in La Plata County, still passes by the townsite.